Chreece/GuestDoor/README.md

 wget https://raw.githubusercontent.com/Chreece/GuestDoor/main/docker-compose.yml
 ```

-### 3. Create a .env file in the same directory with the following variables and change the values of them7
+### 3. Create a .env file in the same directory with the following variables and change the values of them

 ```bash
 API_SECRET=your_api_secret